Stephanie-Schefer/Wicked-Problems/project2.md

 # Project 2: Data Management Fundamentals

+# Part 1: Independently Accessing an API and Creating your Own Plots
 ## Data is from the American Community Survey 5-Year Data from the years 2010 to 2014

 ### The following graphs show state populaitons as well as Washington DC and Puerto Rico collected from survey data from 2010 to 2014.